-As a customer-focused organization, we are continually looking for new ways to make it simpler for our customers to use our products.
-And one of the most important steps in our users’ experience is, of course, how they login to access their apps.
+As a customer-focused organization, we are continually looking for ways to make it simpler for our customers to use our products.
+And one of the most important steps in our users’ experience is, of course, how they log in to access their apps.

-As per our recent press release, we are introducing our customers to the next generation of our end-user authentication experience.
-Users will now benefit from a unified sign-in experience optimized for both desktop and mobile devices, while account administrators can have confidence in strong security controls.
+With OneLogin, users are introduced to the next generation of end-user authentication experience.
+Users benefit from a unified sign-in experience optimized for both desktop and mobile devices, while account administrators have confidence in strong security controls.

 Quick and secure app access from any device